-Keeping a diffuser in your office space allows you to diffuse your favorite essential oils.
+Keeping a diffuser in your work from home spaces allows you to diffuse your favorite essential oils.
 I like to use ones for focus.
 This beautiful vintage diffuser is perfect for adding an artsy touch to your office.

 During the workday, play study focus music or whatever gets you in the working groove.
 I use this Bose speaker on my desk for clear, clean sound.